 They are great for little kids (and big!), look great, and are long lasting since they are no-carve.
 So it’s a big win all around.

 You can start decorating your pumpkins as early as they become available in the pumpkin patches, stores, and farms, get into the Halloween spirit, and have great Halloween decorations all month long.

 Plus, these process art pumpkin decorating ideas for kids make for great seasonal art invitations as well as party activities and family art sessions.

+The perfect Halloween art activity for toddlers!
 Paint your pumpkin with a brush or with your fingers.
-Black and white look especially striking on pumpkins, but you can use any colors.
+Black and white look especially striking on pumpkins, but you can use any colors, of course!

-Further Reading: Pumpkin Painting with Kids is the Perfect Halloween Sensory Activity
+Further Reading: 5 Pumpkin Painting Ideas for Kids

 Use stationery store stickers such as hole reinforcement stickers, circle stickers, or mailing labels (try cutting some into triangles!) to decorate your pumpkins.

 You can use the idea above and take it one step further by doing sticker resist art on your pumpkin.
 Simply paint over the stickers and pumpkin, then remove the stickers to reveal your design.

 Note: Use tempera paint rather than the BioColors I mentioned earlier for this one.
 The stickers will be easier to remove.